spthm/roe-comp-guide/compiling libraries.md

 ```

 This will take a few minutes to run, and output a long list of checks.
-In general, it is usually not necessary that every line in the output end in
-`... yes`, since it may be checking for this which are not essential.
+In general, it is usually not necessary that every line in the output end in `... yes`, since it will typically checking for more things than are required.

-Once this `./configure` script has finished, it outputs some summary
+Once this `./configure` script has finished, it outputs some summary information.
-information.
-Additionally, if we scroll back up to a little below the beginning, look for
-set of lines similar to
+Scroll back up to a little below the beginning, and look for set of lines similar to

 ```bash
 using ABI="64"